apache/incubator-graphar/README.md

 vertices without modifying the existing files, the columns of the logical table will be divided into several column groups.

-Take the "person" vertex table as an example, if the chunk size is set to be 500, the logical table will be separated into sub-logical-tables of 500 rows with the exception of the last one, which may have less than 500 rows.
+Take the `person` vertex table as an example, if the chunk size is set to be 500, the logical table will be separated into sub-logical-tables of 500 rows with the exception of the last one, which may have less than 500 rows.
 The columns for maintaining properties will also be divided